Mohamed-Maghraby/tasklito/README.md

 the future.
 Also as this project grows advanced state management libraries can be used as (zustand, redux) or even react-context-selector.
 More about this is explained as a comment in src/context/TasksProvider.
 This project is simple as it seems but it has a huge benefits on understanding of react core concept, absolutely shifted me more steps forward

+## In Progress

+- Switch to use-context-selector,
+- Fix calender rendering issue when hover over days
+- Implementing a Virtualization technique for list rendering using react-window (not necessary)
+- Using a server-side & a database for storing to-do's instead of local storage (possibly IndexedDB)
+- Sidebar for edit tasks
+- WYSIWYG editor for task's description
+- sub-tasks
+- Image insertion support
+- Connecting to Notion

 ## License